-• If Office Will Be Closed And PCP Triage Required: You may need to be seen within the next 24 hours.
-Your doctor will want to talk with you to decide what's best.
-I'll page the doctor now.
-(Exception: from 10 pm to 7 am.
-Since this isn't serious, we'll hold the page until morning.)
+• If Office Will Be Closed and PCP Second-Level Triage Required: You may need to be seen within the next 24 hours.
+Your doctor (or NP/PA) will want to talk with you to decide what's best.
+I'll page the on-call provider now.
+NOTE: Since this isn't serious, hold the page between 10 pm and 7 am.
+Page the on-call provider in the morning.

+• If Patient Has No PCP: Refer patient to a clinic or urgent care center.
+Also try to help caller find a PCP for future care.

-- 45. See PCP Within 3 Days: You need to be examined within 2 or 3 days.
-Call your doctor during regular office hours and make an appointment.
-(Note: if office will be open tomorrow, tell caller to call then, not in 3 days). - 46.
-See PCP Within 2 Weeks: You need an evaluation for this ongoing problem within the next 2 weeks.
-Call your doctor during regular office hours and make an appointment. - 47.
-Home Care Information or Advice Only Call. - 48.
-Home Care: You should be able to treat this at home. - 49.
-Call PCP Now: You need to discuss this with your doctor.
-I'll page him now.
-If you haven't heard from the on-call doctor within 30 minutes, call again.
+45. See PCP Within 3 Days:

+• You need to be seen within 2 or 3 days.
+Call your doctor (or NP/PA) during regular office hours and make an appointment.
+A clinic or urgent care center are good places to go for care if your doctor's office is closed or you can't get an appointment.
+NOTE: If office will be open tomorrow, tell caller to call then, not in 3 days.

+• If Patient Has No PCP (Primary Care Provider): A clinic or urgent care center are good places to go for care if you do not have a primary care provider.
+NOTE: Try to help caller find a PCP for future care (e.g., use a physician referral line).
+Having a PCP or "medical home" means better long-term care.

+46. See PCP Within 2 Weeks:

+• You need to be seen for this ongoing problem within the next 2 weeks.
+Call your doctor (or NP/PA) during regular office hours and make an appointment.

+• If Patient Has No PCP (Primary Care Provider): A primary care clinic or an urgent care center are good places to go for care if you do not have a primary care provider.
+NOTE: Try to help caller find a PCP (e.g., use a physician referral line).
+Having a PCP or "medical home" means better long-term care.

+47. Home Care - Information or Advice Only Call.

+48. Home Care:

+• You should be able to treat this at home.

+49. Call PCP Now:

+• You need to discuss this with your doctor (or NP/PA).

+• I'll page the on-call provider now.
+If you haven't heard from the provider (or me) within 30 minutes, call again.

-- 50. Call PCP Within 24 Hours: You need to discuss this with your doctor within the next 24 hours. - If Office Will Be Open: Call the office when it opens tomorrow morning. - If Office Will Be Closed: I'll page him now.
+50. Call PCP Within 24 Hours:

+- You need to discuss this with your doctor (or NP/PA) within the next 24 hours. - If Office Will Be Open: Call the office when it opens tomorrow morning.

-(Exception: from 9 pm to 9 am.
-Since this isn't urgent, we'll hold the page until morning.)
+• If Office Will Be Closed: I'll page the on-call provider now.
+Exception: from 9 pm to 9 am.
+Since this isn't urgent, we'll hold the page until morning.

-- 51. Call PCP When Office Is Open: You need to discuss this with your doctor within the next few days.
-Call him/her during regular office hours. - 52.
-Go To L&D Now: You need to be seen.
-Go to the Labor and Delivery Unit or the Emergency Room at Hospital.
-Leave now.
-Drive carefully. - 55.
-Go To L&D Now (or PCP triage):
+51. Call PCP When Office Is Open:

+- You need to discuss this with your doctor (or NP/PA) within the next few days. - Call the office when it is open.

+52. Go To L&D Now:

+• You need to be seen.

+• Go to the Labor and Delivery Unit or the Emergency Department at \\\\\\ Hospital.

+• Leave now.
+Drive carefully.

+55. Go To L&D Now (or PCP triage):

-• If No PCP Triage: You need to be seen.
-Go to the Labor and Delivery Unit at Hospital within the next hour.
+• If No PCP (Primary Care Provider) Second-Level Triage: You need to be seen.
+Go to the Labor and Delivery Unit at \\\\\ Hospital within the next hour.
 Leave as soon as you can.